KelvinMuthama/digital-clock/README.md

-# digital-clock
+# digital-timer
-digital clock with js
+digital timer with js